ismaelovic/memberly/backend/models/README.md

   - `price`: Cost of the plan.
   - `duration_months`: Duration of the plan in months.
   - `is_active`: Indicates if the plan is active.
+  - `is_popular`: Indicates if the plan is marked as popular.
+  - `features`: JSON field for subscription features as a list.
+  - `created_at`: Timestamp of creation.
+  - `updated_at`: Timestamp of last update.

 ## Membership